-Designed for students planning to pursue a professional career in Interior Design, our B.F.A. degree program in interior design emphasizes a three-dimensional approach to creating humane, enabling, and ecologically sensitive interior environments for living, working, and recreation.
+Designed for students planning to pursue a professional career in Interior + Spatial Design, our B.F.A. degree program emphasizes a three-dimensional approach to creating humane, enabling, and ecologically sensitive interior environments for living, working, and recreation.

 Designed for students planning to pursue a professional career in Interior Design, our NASAD accredited program aspires to excellence in teaching and instruction understanding the rigors of an ever-changing industry.
-We offer our students the highest standards of academic quality in interior design education allowing them to launch a successful career leading to NCIDQ certification.
+We offer our students the highest standards of academic quality in interior design education allowing them to launch a successful and rewarding career leading to NCIDQ certification.

-Students in our Interior Design program can take advantage of opportunities ranging from study abroad to membership in our student interior design club.
+Students in our Interior + Spatial Design program can take advantage of opportunities ranging from study abroad to membership in our student interior design club.
 All students will complete internships before graduating from the program and many will be involved in community learning projects.
 Students also have the opportunity to design for local clients and to enter design competitions.
 Students exhibit their work annually at the NY11+ exhibition in Albany and New York City.
 These are just a few of the many opportunities available to students in our program.

 Our graduates are prepared for entry level positions in the field of interior design.
 After the appropriate number of work hours, interior designers can take the NCIDQ (National Council for Interior Design Qualification) exam.
 You can learn more about the exam here.

-Students in the Interior Design program have the opportunity to study abroad in London during the second semester of their junior year.
+Students in the Interior + Spatial Design program have the opportunity to study abroad in London during the second semester of their junior year.
 Summer study abroad options are also available.
 Please visit our Global Education page to learn more.

 Visit our Flickr photostream to view images from past study abroad experiences!

 The Interior Design (IND) Club at Sage College of Albany provides an opportunity for students to connect with one another outside of the design studio.
 The IND Club is a part of the college’s student government organization and hosts a regular lunch and learn series, organizes a fall outing, and does volunteer work, among other activities.
 This year the IND Club will become an official ASID student chapter!